 He appeared at festivals Poznań Music Spring, Arcus Temporum in Pannonhalma, Re:New in Copenhagen, Ny Musik i Birkerød, at festivals Melos-Étos, Konvergencie, ISCM New Music Days, Sound City Days, Hevhetia Summer Music Festival, Ars Nova and Konfrontácie.
-He cooperates with the DivadloViola in Prešov, where he regularly performs premiere concerts of solo and chamber music.
+He cooperates with the theatre DivadloViola in Prešov, where he regularly gives premiere concerts of solo and chamber music.
 Besides the solo projects he performs in a duo with his wife, pianist Janette Katinová Šingerová.
 His discography includes the albums Solo and Secrets, the recording Flashing with Scandinavian music, Preludes and Fugues Op.87 by Dmitri Shostakovich, accordion works by Jozef Podprocký and Evgeny Irshai and the album A Leap Into the Dark with new Israeli music.

-In 2017 Peter Katina led an Accordion Masterclass at the Royal Academy of Music in London and gave a lecture at the Franz Liszt Academy of Music in Budapest.
+Peter Katina led an Accordion Masterclass at the Royal Academy of Music in London and gave a lecture at the Franz Liszt Academy of Music in Budapest.

 Besides his concert activities he also works as a teacher at Conservatory of Jozef Adamovič in Košice and as a lecturer of dramaturgy at the Košice State Philharmonic.
 At the same time he is also active as a music publicist, he wrote a significant number of articles and reviews published in different music magazines.
 He worked as an external collaborator of the Slovak Radio, where he presented his own programs on classical music and jazz.
 Peter Katina also presented a public serie of popularizing lectures on music called MusicZoom:Unconventional talkshow about music.
 He is the autor of the book Hudba inak (Music in a Different Way).